Yvette Cooper: Early career

 Cooper began her career as an economic policy researcher for Shadow Chancellor John Smith in 1990 before working in Arkansas for Bill Clinton, nominee of the Democratic Party for President of the United States, in 1992.
-Later that year, she became a policy advisor to then Shadow Chief Secretary to the Treasury, Harriet Harman.
+Later that year, she became a policy adviser to the then Shadow Chief Secretary to the Treasury, Harriet Harman.

 At the age of 24, Cooper developed chronic fatigue syndrome, from which she took a year to recover.
-In 1994 she moved to become a research associate at the Centre for Economic Performance.
+In 1994, she moved to become a research associate at the Centre for Economic Performance.
 In 1995, she became the chief economics correspondent of The Independent, remaining with the newspaper until her election to the House of Commons in 1997.

 Parliamentary career

 Cooper was selected as the Labour candidate to contest Pontefract and Castleford at the 1997 general election.
 She was elected as MP for Pontefract and Castleford with 75.7% of the vote and a majority of 25,725.
 Cooper made her maiden speech in the Commons on 2 July 1997, speaking about her constituency's struggle with unemployment.
 She served for two years on the Education and Employment Select Committee.